-Development in the Parish will be guided by the Policies set out in this NDP and informed by the Character Appraisal and Design Code (see Appendix D) prepared by Bluestone Planning during the latter part of 2021 for the NDP team.
+6.8.1 Development in the Parish will be guided by the Policies set out in this NDP and informed by the Character Appraisal and Design Code (see Appendix D).
 This work reviewed the Parish as a whole and the settlements of Over Wallop Village, Palestine and Kentsboro in particular.
 The appraisal highlights the characteristics of each settlement and the surrounding countryside.
 It also provides detailed assessment of the built environment of each settlement and associated Conservation Areas.
 From these assessments settlement-specific Design Codes have been developed.

-The Design principles policy is split into four parts.
-DD P3(a) covers those generic statements that apply to all three character areas, Over Wallops Village, Palestine and Kentsboro.
+6.8.2 The Design principles policy is split into four parts.
+DD P3 (a) covers those generic statements that apply to all three character areas, Over Wallops Village, Palestine and Kentsboro.
 DD P3 (b), (c), and (d) detail the applicable individual design codes for the three areas respectively.
 The associated code descriptions can be found in the Over Wallop Character Appraisal and Design Code document which can be found in Appendix D.